 Now, not all people who baptize infants agree with covenant theology.
 And to be honest, infant baptism isn’t even the biggest and most dangerous problem with covenant theology.
 Rather, the biggest problem with covenant theology is its attempt to flatten all the covenants down to one covenant.

 And so covenant theology insists Christ saved His people in the Old Testament through the law and the sacrifices.
-It turns the Mosaic covenant into an effectually saving covenant.
+In reality, it turns the Mosaic covenant into an effectually saving covenant.
 This framework has gone on to provide fertile ground for heresies such as common grace and the well-meant offer.
 It proved also to be the bedrock for the Marrow Controversy.
 After all, if I am to accept the idea that unbelieving infants are members of the body of the Christ and recipients of God’s grace, then what is to keep me from asserting the same for the adult children of believers?
 And if I am going to do it for the unbelieving adult children of unbelievers, then why not just accept everyone while I’m at it?

 There was nothing redemptive about the Mosaic ministry.
 It was a killing ministry.
 It could not redeem, it could not atone, it could not propitiate God’s wrath.